-Probabilistic Model for Reading a Tag/Subelement.
-In our model, in a given time slot, each active reader reads a random well-covered unread tag from its interrogation region.
+In the model of the problem we consider, in a given time slot, each active reader reads a random well-covered unread5 tag from its interrogation region.
 The size of the time slot is chosen to be large enough to allow the above to happen.
-Due to this randomness in reading, we need to first formulate the reading of a tag/subelement in a probablistic way (as done below).
-Based on the probabilistic reading of a tag, we will formulate and solve the MRS problem.